MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-allocate-revenue-costs.md

 |Fixed     | When you want to split up expenses in a way that's repeated over a longer period of time, you can use a fixed allocation.
 A fixed allocation lets you define the allocation split.
 This split will only change when you change the setup on the **Allocation Account** page.        |
 |Variable     | To distribute revenue or expenses based on values that change over time, use the variable allocation method.
 Variable allocations let you specify the sources to use to calculate the allocation percentages.
 This method is useful, for example, for splitting employee costs that according to varying headcounts in departments or divisions.
 Another example is the distributing the cost of rent based on production floor footage that might vary per production line over time.
 Variable allocations use a combination of dimensions and statistical accounts to determine how amounts distribute for a period of time.
 To learn more about statistical accounts, go to [Analyse Data with Statistical Accounts](bi-use-statistical-accounts.md).
 To learn more about dimensions, go to [Work with Dimensions](finance-dimensions.md).        |

-## <a name="use-a-fixed-share-or-percentage-method-to-allocate-amounts"></a>Use a fixed share or percentage method to allocate amounts
+## Use a fixed share or percentage method to allocate amounts

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Allocation Account**, and then choose the related link.
 1. On the **Allocation Accounts** page, choose **New**.